-Thus, the average citizen does not like legalese, which is the legal jargon.
 The use of shall is a typical example of legalese.
-Those who criticize legalese support a movement called Plain English.
-They consider that shall is used in an excessive way and that sometimes such modal verb is used without indicating an obligation and, therefore, this may lead to certain degree of uncertainty regarding its meaning.
-They believe that must should be used instead of shall in contexts in which an obligation is expressed.
-(Krois-Lindner A. & Translegal, 2015, pp. 24-25).
+Critics of legalese support a movement called Plain English.
+They consider, among other things, that shall is used in an excessive way and that sometimes such modal verb is used without indicating an obligation and, therefore, this may lead to certain degree of uncertainty regarding its meaning.
+They believe that must should be used instead of shall in contexts in which an obligation is expressed (Krois-Lindner & TransLegal®, 2015)

-Some public organisms, such as the Securities Exchange Commission, have considered the possibility of simplifying the legal language (Alcaraz, Campos & Miguélez, 2013, pp. 92-93).
-According to Bryan A. Garner (2001, p.
-105) the use of shall in legal texts should be avoided.
-Regarding this topic, he points out, for example, the elimination of shall in the Federal Rules of Appellate Procedure and the Texas Rules of Appellate Procedure (Garner, 2001, p.
-106).
+Some public organizations, such as the Securities and Exchange Commission, have considered the possibility of simplifying the legal language (Alcaraz, Campos & Miguélez, 2013).
+According to Garner (2001) the use of shall in legal texts should be avoided.
+Regarding this topic, he points out, for example, the elimination of shall in the Federal Rules of Appellate Procedure and the Texas Rules of Appellate Procedure.